about me

 The Mission

-When I got back to the States, I joined a local lapidary club and kept learning and cutting.
-I studied metal smithing and jewelry design.
-Eventually I began making jewelry once in a while.
-I still make one of a kind jewelry pieces by commission, but really just prefer making shiny rocks.
 With experience comes knowledge.
-For me that became a more studied approach to each stone I cut.
+For me that meant a more studied approach to each stone I cut.
 Instead of cutting the stone to a calibrated shape and size—usually some kind of oval or round shape, I learned to let the stone tell me how it should look.
 In my opinion, there is nothing like a free form cabochon to bring out the beauty and magic of any gemstone.
+However, calibrated stones are the ticket, it you prefer to use commercial settings.

 Enjoy,